jojo157/Delightful-Penguins/README.md

 > I want to be able to update my current art offering.

-When the artist is logged in, she can see an option to 'Edit' on each art piece.
+When the artist is logged in, she can see an option to 'Edit' each art piece.
 On click, this opens a page with the art form prefilled to allow the artist to edit and submit the changes.

 ![Artist Art options](media/readme/artoptions.png)